 Donna Cavanagh, humor entrepreneur and founder of HumorOutcasts.com and HumorOutcasts Press/Shorehouse Books.
 Read more about Donna.

 Tony Cochran, creator of the nationally syndicated comic strip Agnes.
 Read more about Tony.

-Arielle Eckstut, agent-at-large with Levine Greenberg Literary Agency in New York and the author of eight books, including The Essential Guide to Getting Your Book Published.
+Arielle Eckstut, agent-at-large with Levine Greenberg Literary Agency in New York and the author of nine books, including The Essential Guide to Getting Your Book Published.
 Read more about Arielle.

 Anna Lefler, writer, comedian and author of The Chicktionary: From A-Line to Z-Snap, The Words Every Woman Should Know.
 She’s a staff comedy writer and performer on the Nickelodeon/NickMom TV show Parental Discretion with Stefanie Wilder-Taylor.
 Read more about Anna.

 Robert F. Levine, attorney and literary agent for best-selling authors, publishing executives and celebrities in the arts and entertainment world.
 He has been at the forefront of the e-book revolution and is an advocate for self-publishing.
 Read more about Robert.

 Suzanne Braun Levine, first editor of Ms. magazine, first woman editor of Columbia Journalism Review and the author of six books, including her first e-book, You Gotta Have Girlfriends: A Post-Fifty Posse Is Good for Your Health.
 She is an authority on women, families, media and changing gender roles.
 Read more about Suzanne.